lioncash/flywrench-docs/General.md

 ![Neptune - Level One]({{ site.url }}/images/NeptuneLevel1.png)

 In this case, super-fluttering up twice from the spawn point and bouncing off the level boundary close to the vertex can help propel the ship slightly faster than just moving the ship right.
-The following webms are a comparison between just moving right and bouncing off level geometry:
+The following webms are a comparison between moving right and bouncing off level geometry:

 <div class="video-box">
   <div class="video-box-left">